-- 28. The Meeting commended the work of the ASEAN Senior Officials Meeting on Rural Development and Poverty Eradication (SOMRDPE) in advancing cooperation which aims to eradicate poverty through, among others, the annual convening of the ASEAN Public-Private-People Forum on Rural Development and Poverty Eradication.
-The Forum serves as an avenue for dialogue and sharing of information between ASEAN and its key stakeholders, including the EAS participating countries, towards closer relations and cooperation on shared rural and poverty eradication agenda. - 29.
-The Meeting recognised the importance of advancing social protection agenda in the EAS and beyond.
-The Meeting recognised further that for social protection to have greater impact on the lives of the people, it must be adaptive to different risks and vulnerabilities faced by the changes in the economy and labour markets and impacts of climate change, disaster and economic crises across EAS participating countries, with comprehensive and meaningful involvement of governments, the private sector, development partners, civil society, service providers, as well as community volunteers. - 30.
-The Meeting welcomed opportunities for sharing of good practices on strengthening social protection systems, especially those that address the needs of the most vulnerable sectors, in support of the implementation of the ASEAN Declaration on Strengthening Social Protection and its Regional Action Plan and the ASEAN Guidelines on Disaster Responsive Social Protection
+- 30. We commended the work of the ASEAN Senior Officials' Meeting on Rural Development and Poverty Eradication (SOMRDPE) in advancing cooperation which aims to eradicate poverty such as through, among others, the annual convening of the ASEAN Public-Private-People Forum on Rural Development and Poverty Eradication.
+The Forum serves as an avenue for dialogue and sharing of information between ASEAN and its key stakeholders, including the EAS Participating Countries, towards closer relations and cooperation on shared ASEAN rural and poverty eradication agenda, such as transforming rural development through the ASEAN Village Network (AVN). - 31.
+We recognised the importance of advancing social protection agenda in the EAS and beyond.
+We recognised further that for social protection to have greater impact to the lives of the people, it must be adaptive to different risks and vulnerabilities faced by the changes in the economy and labour markets and impacts of climate change, disaster and economic crises across EAS Participating Countries, with comprehensive and meaningful involvement of governments, private sectors, development partners, civil society, and the service providers, as well as community volunteers. - 32.
+We welcomed opportunities for sharing of good practices on strengthening social protection systems, especially those that address the needs of the most vulnerable sectors, in support to the implementation of the ASEAN Declaration on Strengthening Social Protection and its Regional Action Plan and the ASEAN Guidelines on Disaster Responsive Social Protection.